-What is the Windows Update Medic Service (WaaSMedicSVC) in Windows 10?
+What is the Windows Update Medic Service (WaaSMedicSVC.exe) in Windows 11/10?
 Why do you get Access is Denied message when you try to disable it?
 How can you disable Windows Update Medic Service?
 This post tries to answer these questions.

 The Windows Update Medic Service is a new Windows Service introduced in Windows 10.
 This Service has been introduced to repair Windows Update components from damage so that the computer can continue to receive updates.